-ACTIVITY WHO WHAT WHEN WHO (a) The applicant, willing to establish the new water aerodrome, requires prior permission from the President of GACA and must express interest to establish new water aerodrome. (b) Applicant must designate or appoint a focal point officer (FPO) and Inform GACA. (c) If required, applicant should request a meeting with Water Aerodrome Manager or General Manager ASD; and understand the regulation requirement and process of permission for establishment of new water aerodrome (a) Focal Point Officer (FPO) will be the coordination officer with GACA. (b) FPO should be aware of all procedures and requirements of the process for obtaining Applicant/ Water Aerodrome Operator (d) Submit formal application to GACA-ASD office.
+ACTIVITY WHO WHAT WHEN Applicant/ Water Aerodrome Operator (a) The applicant, willing to establish the new water aerodrome, requires prior permission from the President of GACA and must express interest to establish new water aerodrome. (b) Applicant must designate or appoint a focal point officer (FPO) and Inform GACA. (c) If required, applicant should request a meeting with Water Aerodrome Manager or General Manager ASD; and understand the regulation requirements and process of permission for establishment of new water aerodrome. (d) Submit formal application to GACA-ASD office.
 Application must include: (i) Application for Water Aerodrome Establishment (Form F-137-201); (ii) Statement of Regulations Compliance (Form F-137-202 and F-137-203, if applicable); (iii) Statement of Ownership or Lease Rights of the Land; (iv) Approval from Principality/Port Authority; (v) No objection from SANS; (vi) Environment Impact Assessment Report; (vii) Water Aerodrome Feasibility Study Report (viii) Aeronautical Study Report, if applicable; (ix) Details of Consultant Entity, if engaged.
-Copy of acceptance letter if obtained from the President.
+Copy of acceptance letter if obtained from the President. establishing new water aerodromes.